Prosecutor to jurors: 'You will hear a crime scene scream of what happened to Timothy Coggins'

 Heather Coggins' grandmother -- Timothy's mom -- died in 2016, but even on her deathbed, Heather previously told CNN, her grandmother "knew that this day would one day come."

 Coggins watched as lawyers made opening statements in the trial of Frankie Gebhardt, 60, who is charged with felony murder, aggravated assault and concealing a death in the October 1983 slaying.
-Another defendant, Bill Moore Sr., faces the same charges but will be tried separately.
-Both men are in jail.
+Another defendant, Gebhardt's brother-in-law, Bill Moore Sr., faces the same charges but will be tried separately.
+Both men are in jail without bond.

 Gebhardt's trial is expected to last about a week.
 Moore's trial could begin later this summer.